cybernetics/JTemplate/README.md

         }
     }

-If an appropriate template cannot be found, HTTP 406 ("Not Acceptable") is returned.
+If an appropriate template cannot be found for the current request, HTTP 406 ("Not Acceptable") is returned.

 #### Resource and Context References
 Any resource references in a template document are resolved against the resource bundle with the same base name as the service type, using the locale specified by the current HTTP request.
 For example, localized string values for the `PetService` class could be stored in a resource bundle named `PetService.properties` located alongside the `PetService` class on the classpath.